 The following situations represent actual deployment or responsibilities undertaken by the Unit in recent history:

-- Assist in configuration, deployment and maintenance of local hospital emergency radio equipment.
+- Assist in configuration, deployment and maintenance of local emergency radio equipment.

 - Assist in public safety awareness fairs (showing equipment in use) alongside the Red Cross, Fire, Search and Rescue, etc.